 Teaching on this course will be delivered through a mixture of interactive lectures, workshops, tutorials and seminars to promote engagement and independent learning.
 You will work collaboratively in sessions to discuss and critically analyse professional issues, review research, policy and research methodologies.

 During the study of this course you will systematically build knowledge and understanding to allow you to design, implement and analyse research, and to write a research proposal.
 You will be assessed in a manner which will allows you to demonstrate your confidence in articulating your ideas and knowledge both orally and in your academic writing.
 Each of the Module Assessments will focus on the skills required for the elements contributing to the undertaking of a research proposal and the writing of a Dissertation.

 Careers & Further Study

-This is a professional development programme and, as such, has been formed to reflect the needs and views of employers.
-Mental Health, Wellbeing and Resilience is an important contemporary issue affecting the whole of society, and employers are actively seeking solutions to support wellbeing in the workplace.
-The course has been developed in conjunction with employers to ensure that the course is relevant and current for supporting the necessary knowledge and transferable skills required within the sector.
-Employer recognise the value of the course for professional development and reflection, in supporting the capacity for change and the focus on organisational change as part of the module content.
+This is a professional development programme and has been formed to reflect the needs and views of employers.
+Mental Wellbeing and Resilience is an important contemporary issue affecting the whole of society and employers are actively seeking solutions to support wellbeing in the workplace.

 Supported by supervisors, workshops, Action Learning Sets on research methodology and on-line materials, you will face the challenge of developing a sustained, accurate, and reflective argument to answer a research question.
 The focus of the Research Project is to develop research-informed models to enhance practice.